Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 Start by making a strong statement.
 You can use an audacious or controversial claim if you want.

-Include your targeted keywords, retain an air of mystery, and make sure you know what really matters to your audience.
+Include your targeted keywords and power words, retain an air of mystery, and ensure you know what really matters to your audience.

 Finally, make sure you’re A/B testing your headlines.
 Otherwise, you won’t know what works with your target market.